 Okay, fair enough.

 How, even in the past few years, how have the challenges to a product led growth stage each company changed?

 The barriers to building software oriented solutions are lower than they’ve ever been, right?
 Whether that’s because of cloud-based computing, whether that’s because of better and better tooling and development environments, whether it’s because of the transparency of information that we talked about earlier, that once you reveal your product to the world, everybody can consume it and see it, and they can understand what assumptions are embedded in it.

-And so as you would expect in a dynamic market, there are plenty of other people who look at what you’ve built and say, well, that was kind of my vision anyway, but I think I can do it better, or I have a twist and I want to chase my dream and I want to do it.
+You would expect in a dynamic market, there are plenty of other people who look at what you’ve built and say, well, that was kind of my vision anyway, but I think I can do it better, or I have a twist and I want to chase my dream and I want to do it.

 Then, paranoia, not just about the big companies, but paranoia about the group of three to five rockstar engineers and product managers who get together because they’re super passionate about building something new in your particular domain.

-John, thank you (00:20:30) so much for your time, for sharing your wisdom, your considerable wisdom I should say.
+John, thank you so much for your time, for sharing your wisdom, your considerable wisdom I should say.
 That was really valuable information for anybody who’s interested in growing their companies.
 So this has been Scaling X with Sumeru.
 Tune in next time.

 All right.
 Very good.
 Thanks, Mark.
 What a pleasure.
-Talk to you soon.
+Talk to you soon